capactio/capact/docs/proposal/20201209-action-rollback.md

 1. User navigates to the TypeInstance tree view.
 1. User selects a given TypeInstance.

-    - If the TypeInstance is not `standalone`, the "Delete" button is disabled.
-    - If the TypeInstance is a dependency for at least one different TypeInstance, the "Delete" button is disabled.
+    If the TypeInstance is a dependency for at least one different TypeInstance, the "Delete" button is disabled.

 1. User clicks the "Delete" button for a given TypeInstance.
 1. A new Rollback Action workflow is created.